KunzanLiu/kunzanliu.github.io/_pages/CV.md

 ## Talks / Conference Publications

+* **Nov 2025** "Deep and Isotropic Metabolic Microscopy for Cellular Dynamics in Living Tissues", *Northeast Symposium on Biomedical Optics (invited)*.
 * **Apr 2025** "Deep and Isotropic Structural and Metabolic Imaging for Nucleolar Dynamics in Living Biosystems", *Optica Biophotonics Congress*.
 * **Apr 2025** "Deep and Dynamic Metabolic and Structural Imaging in Living Tissues", *Optica Biophotonics Congress*.
 * **May 2024** "The Color of Truth: Cellular Dynamics in Intact Tissue", *MIT Koch Institute Image Awards Exhibition*.